variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 1109 7th Street

-The Dragon’s Cache has had a long history of giving local artists that first start.
-37 years ago, Francis and Nellie Denning began the journey to give local artists a place to show their art.
-Many of their artists had their first show at the gallery and the month of September 2017 is no exception.
-They are happy to continue this journey with Francis and introduce a new artist to the gallery and the Greeley Community - Tiffany Smith’s Spray Painting will open with a reception on September 1, 2017 from 5-8pm.
-Her artwork will remain through the month of September.
-Please help welcome her to the Greeley Downtown Creative District.
-As always refreshments will be served.
+The Dragon’s Cache will host “Fairies, Skulls and Snakes, OH my” featuring Pencil Drawings by Mallory Jones.
+Stop by and Explore the depth and shadow she puts in each piece.
+In addition, First Friday will also feature the music of Bob Schneller (classical guitar).

 ### The Eden Gallery @ Virtually Yours

 926 8th Avenue

-No information provided.
+The Eden Gallery welcomes Steve Landrum for their October First Friday from 5-6pm.
+If you have a hankerin’ for the rustic, you will want to attend!
+His artwork focuses on “Painted Treasures” and he shows his childhood talents through creating exquisite portraits!

 ### Tointon Gallery

 651 10th Avenue

 The Tointon Gallery will feature Global Vanitas: My Many Coloured Daze by local Artist Sonya PauKune.
 PauKune plans to display 365 different pieces of her multi-media pottery for the public to view and enjoy.
 PauKune attended the University of Northern Colorado from 1989 to 1994. &nbsp;She received a Bachelor of Arts in fine art with an emphasis in ceramics and printmaking/book arts.
 After undergraduate school, she was a graduate research assistant in art history as well as a graduate teaching assistant at Kansas State University where she received a Master of Fine Arts in Ceramics.
 From 1998 to 2007, PauKune was an adjunct faculty member in ceramics and art appreciation at Front Range Community College.
 In 2006, she decided to try primary art education and received her K-12 professional Art Education license.
 She taught drawing, painting, and printmaking for one year at University High School in Greeley before she joined Aims Community College in 2008.
 In addition to teaching art and design at Aims, PauKune volunteers on several boards and committees in the community.
 She is also the faculty advisor for the Aims Art in Action student club.
-The public can attend the Global Vanitas: My Many Coloured Daze artist reception scheduled from 5-7pm on Friday, September 1st.
-Refreshments will be served.
 The exhibit ends Saturday, October 7.
 The Tointon Gallery features up to twelve changing art shows each year and is open Monday through Saturday from 9am-5pm.
 Admission is free.
 To learn more about the City of Greeley’s public art programs, visit GreeleyArt.com.